Russia in the Junior Eurovision Song Contest 2020

-Russia participated in the Junior Eurovision Song Contest 2020 which took place on 29 November 2020, in Warsaw, Poland.
+Russia was represented at the Junior Eurovision Song Contest 2020 which took place on 29 November 2020, in Warsaw, Poland.
 The Russian broadcaster All-Russia State Television and Radio Broadcasting Company (VGTRK) was responsible for organising their entry for the contest.
 Sofia Feskova won the national final on 25 September 2020 with the song "Moy novy den".
 The representative of Russia in 2020, Sofia Feskova, placed 10th place with 88 points.